Doc-Raptor/dragon_controller_v2/README.md

 This is a controller-board for 3d printers based on the LPC1768 and has five tmc2209 onboard.
+It is made for the Marlin Firmware and RepRapFirmware.
+It has a Port to plug a Demos D1 Mini directly on it or a Raspberry Pi can be connected to with just jumpercables (no resistors needed).
+Its pinout is mostly like the one for the SKR 1.4, but has some differences.

-FAILED!
-DOES NOT WORK!
-MCU DOES NOT WORK!
+IT IS NOT FULLY TESTED!!!